This fall-inspired, spiced plum apple compote couldn't be simpler to prepare, just a handful of ingredients and 15 minutes are all you need.

 Instructions

-- Place apples, plums, maple syrup, cinnamon, lemon juice and water in a medium saucepan and bring to a simmer over medium-high heat.
+- Place plums, apples, maple syrup, cinnamon, lemon juice and water in a medium saucepan and bring to a simmer over medium-high heat.

 - Reduce heat to low and cover.
 Cook 10 minutes, uncover and simmer for another 5 minutes until fruit is tender and mixture is syrupy.
+(If you prefer a mashed texture, use a potato masher or the back of a fork to mash the fruit as it cooks.)

 - Remove pan from heat and allow to cool.
 Store in fridge until ready to use, compote will keep for up to a week in the fridge.